ahmedsalman/Social-crawler/README.md

 Benefits:

 1. You get to know which link is most popular among social website.
-2. Finds out which article or webpage isn't so popular.
+2. Find out which article or webpage isn't so popular.

 ###Running :